Welcome to St. Thomas Law!

 Parking is available for students on a space-available basis.
 New students will be able to purchase parking permits in August.
 To purchase a permit, students are required to register through Murphy Online BEFORE going to the Campus Store on the first floor in Terrence Murphy Hall (TMH) on the Minneapolis campus.
-All students at the time they purchase a parking permit are required to present their UST ID or a photo ID.
+All students at the time they purchase a parking permit are required to present their St. Thomas ID or a photo ID.
 Parking permits can be purchased by coming to the Department of Public Safety & Parking Services main office located next to the 2nd floor skyway (Room 252) of the School of Law.

 Costs for Parking Permits